Skarafaz/mercury/README.md

 ```

 Simply put your configuration files into the folder named *Mercury-SSH* on the device's external storage:
-all the commands will be ready to run from the app.
+all the commands will be ready to be sent by the app.

 ## Limitations

-This app is intended to be used as a remote, so interactive commands and output handling are not supported.
+This app is intended to be used as a remote so interactive commands and output handling are not supported.